The Big Sleep

 The first appearance of Marlowe onscreen went by most flmgoers because the fellow onscreen wasn't called Marlowe.
 The flick was The Falcon Takes Over (1942), which came out just two years after the Chandler novel it adapts, Farewell, My Lovely, and just three years after Chandler's first novel, The Big Sleep.

 The Falcon Takes Over is the third in a long series of light films, the first four of which star George Sanders as the amateur detective known as the Falcon.

-Somehow Chandler's Farewell plot is shoehorned into the series here with Marlowe replaced by the Falcon and his rough-and-tumble gumshoeing replaced by Sanders' happy-go-lucky sleuthing.
+Somehow Chandler's Farewell plot is shoehorned into the series here with Marlowe replaced by the Falcon and his rough-and-tumble gumshoeing replaced by Sanders's happy-go-lucky sleuthing.

 You never really mistake the Falcon for Marlowe.
-The sophisticated Sanders' charm and cynicism work on an altogether different level from those of the gritty slumming angel of Chandler's stories
+The sophisticated Sanders' charm and cynicism work on an altogether different level from those of the gritty slumming angel in Chandler's stories.

 Some of the important secondary characters of Farewell are also present—especially, the ex-con Moose Malloy who's looking for his Velma.
-But so are some very UnChandleresque characters, like the detective's goofy sidekick and humorously hopeless cops.
+But so are some very unChandleresque characters, like the detective's goofy sidekick and the humorously hopeless cops.

 So, it's a disaster as a Marlowe film, but entertaining on its own merits.